Sweet Baby Lover

 So, with a ream of printed posts, I headed to the hills of the Smokey Mountains.
 For two weeks, I lived in a tiny cabin where I rearranged the story order which revealed holes where stories should have been written but weren’t.
 Then I wrote the missing stories.

 When I came home, I studied how to self-publish a book.
 I hired a developmental editor, then a line editor, then a copy editor.
 I hired a cover designer but saved the interior design of the book for myself.
 Then, on the anniversary of Trent’s birthday, I published it.

 I’m proud of having written it and proud of the fact that when I brought it to a writer’s retreat, the NYT bestselling author who ran the retreat said, “This doesn’t look like a self-published book.
 It looks like a real book.”

 I have no distance from this book.
 I can’t tell if it’s good or if it’s not.
 I’ve been asked to make an audiobook of it but wasn’t able to do that, at first because I didn’t want to revisit that time, and later because I wanted the audiobook to be in my voice.
 I didn’t know how to do that and didn’t know how to learn.

 But, I’ve taken a podcasting workshop, I’ve learned how to record my own voice.
 I’m currently spending evenings (when it’s quiet) in my closet, recording the audiobook.
-It’s odd to spend time with the man I loved who is no longer here, but I promised a friend I would make the audiobook, so I am.
+It’s odd to spend time with the story of the man I loved who is no longer here, but I promised a friend I would make the audiobook, so I am.